-In order to provide you with a comprehensive repertoire against the King’s Indian Defense, I already prepared a second Chessable course, covering all the smaller lines which are available to Black.
-As the Bayonet Attack appears to be clearly better for White, there is quite some motivation for Black to deviate.
+As the Bayonet Attack appears to be distinctly better for White, there is quite some motivation for Black to deviate.
 The problem, however, is that the huge majority of the sidelines also provide White with a clear advantage.
-Only a couple of lines might confine White’s advantage to something like 0.6 pawn units, which is also a good result for White.
-This course will most likely be published in October and will contain 48 chapters.
+Only a couple of lines might confine White’s advantage to something like 0.5 pawn units, which is also a good result after the opening.

 There is one chapter on Black’s 5th move alternatives, but the relevant variations start on move 6 with 6…Bg4 and 6…c5.